probmods/dippl/lectures/02-WebPPL.md

 ---
 layout: lecture
-title: WebPPL
+title: The WebPPL language
 description: A small probabilistic language embedded in Javascript.
 ---

 WebPPL (pronounced 'web people'), is a small probabilistic programming language built on top of a (purely functional) subset of Javascript.
+The language is intended to be simple to implement, fairly pleasant to write models in, and a good intermediate target for other languages (such as [Church](https://probmods.org)).
 This page documents the language and provides some simple examples.

 # The language

 ## A subset of Javascript

 Following the notation from the [Mozilla Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) our language consists of the subset of Javascript that can be built from the following syntax elements:
 Program, BlockStatement, ExpressionStatement, ReturnStatement, EmptyStatement, IfStatement, VariableDeclaration, Identifier, Literal, FunctionExpression, CallExpression, ConditionalExpression, ArrayExpression, MemberExpression, BinaryExpression, UnaryExpression.
+(ObjectExpression is also allowed, but currently with the awkward restriction that object properties cannot be functions.)

 Note that there are no AssignmentExpressions or looping constructs.
 This is because a purely functional language is much easier to transform into Continuation Passing Style (CPS), which the WebPPL implementation uses to implement inference algorithms such as Enumeration and Particle Filtering.
 While these restrictions mean that common Javascript programming patterns aren't possible, this subset is still universal, because we allow recursive and higher-order functions.
-It encourages a functional style that is pretty easy to use (once you get use to thinking in a functionally!).
+It encourages a functional style, similar to Haskel or LISP, that is pretty easy to use (once you get use to thinking in a functionally!).

 Here is a (very boring) program that uses most of the syntax we have available: